soderluk/nirimgr/README.md

 - Added in v0.3.0: Scratch command: spawn-or-focus - The new scratch command supports spawning defined apps, or focusing them if they're already running.
 - Added in v0.4.0: Configuration: Add new configuration showScratchpadActions, i.e. define actions to be performed on the shown scratchpad window.
 - Added in v0.5.0: Listen on custom events and perform actions on the event target, such as window/workspace.
+- Added in v0.6.0: Conditional actions: In the custom events configuration, we can now add a "when" condition to the action, and run the action only if the condition evaluates to true.
+This also applies for the matching actions in the rules. **NOTE**: The condition _must_ start with `model.`, i.e. `"when": "model.ID == 1"`. where the `model` refers to the `Window` model when matching `"type": "window"`, `Workspace` model when matching `"type": "workspace"`, or the event model when listening on custom events.

 The rules are the same as the `window-rule` in Niri configuration.
 Currently we only match the window on a given title or app-id.
 Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator